Andy Serkis: Career

+Eric Hogan and Tara Hungerford, and based on Dorthe Mailil's Maileg toys.

-The Imaginarium Studios
+The Imaginarium

-In 2011, Serkis founded The Imaginarium Studios with film producer Jonathan Cavendish.
-The Imaginarium is a production company and creative digital studio based in Ealing, London and is dedicated to invention of believable, emotionally engaging digital characters using Performance Capture technology, in which Serkis specialises.
-On 20 October 2012, the studio acquired rights to The Bone Season by Samantha Shannon and a new motion capture adaptation of Animal Farm, which Serkis has confirmed is his next film he will be directing.
+In 2011, Serkis founded The Imaginarium with film producer Jonathan Cavendish.
+The Imaginarium is a production company connected to a performance capture studio based in London and is dedicated to producing film & television, alongside the sister company The Imaginarium Studios using performance capture technology, which Serkis has often worked with.

 Directing

-Serkis has served as the second unit director for The Hobbit films and made his directorial debut with Breathe.
+Serkis served as the second unit director for The Hobbit films and made his directorial debut with Breathe (2017).
 He also directed and starred in the film, Mowgli: Legend of the Jungle.
-In 2021, Serkis directed the sequel to Venom, titled, Venom: Let There Be Carnage.
-It was released on 1 October in the US and 15 October in the UK.
-In 2022, he was set to direct Animal Farm an animated adaptation of George Orwell's novel of the same name.
+In August 2019, Serkis closed a deal to direct the superhero film Venom: Let There Be Carnage, the sequel to Venom (2018).
+It was released in theatres in October 2021.
+In April 2022, he was set to direct Animal Farm, an animated adaptation of George Orwell's novella of the same name.
+In May 2024, it was announced that Serkis would direct, executive produce, and star in The Lord of the Rings: The Hunt for Gollum for Warner Bros.
+Pictures, a working title for a new instalment in the Lord of the Rings film series, with Fran Walsh and Philippa Boyens co-writing the screenplay and Jackson co-producing alongside Walsh and Boyens; the film was expected to be released in 2026.
+It has since been delayed to December 17, 2027.

-Other work
+Other activities

 Serkis made an appearance in the music video for Neneh Cherry's "Woman", portraying an abusive boyfriend, in 1996.
 After portraying Gollum in The Lord of the Rings series, he published a memoir about his experiences, titled Gollum: How We Made Movie Magic, published in late 2004.
 In 2015, Serkis collaborated with rock band Coldplay in the making of the music video for "Adventure of a Lifetime".
-The group performed as chimpanzees with Serkis acting as a performance capture consultant.
+The group performed as chimpanzees with Serkis acting as a motion-capture consultant.

 In December 2018, he appeared in a video for People's Vote as UK Prime Minister Theresa May using the voice of Gollum, spoofing May's Brexit deal.
 He also appears in the BBC Earth programme, Neanderthals: Meet Your Ancestors.

-Serkis, together with fellow Lord of the Rings castmates Sean Astin, Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, Miranda Otto, John Rhys-Davies, Liv Tyler, Karl Urban and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson, on 1 May 2020 joined Josh Gad's YouTube series Reunited Apart which reunites the cast of popular movies through video-conferencing due to the COVID-19 pandemic, and promotes donations to non-profit charities.
+Serkis, together with fellow Lord of the Rings castmates Sean Astin, Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, Miranda Otto, John Rhys-Davies, Liv Tyler, Karl Urban and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson, on 1 May 2020 joined Josh Gad's YouTube series Reunited Apart, which reunites the cast of popular movies through video-conferencing due to the COVID-19 pandemic, and promotes donations to non-profit charities.

+Serkis and producer Andrew Levitas are creating a comic book series titled Eternus, about Heracles, the son of Zeus, trying to identify Zeus's killer.
+The first issue of the series was released on 3 August 2022.